SanderMertens/flecs/docs/FlecsScriptTutorial.md

 [![preview of fence asset](img/script_tutorial/tut_playground_preview.png)](https://www.flecs.dev/explorer/?local=true&wasm=https://www.flecs.dev/explorer/playground.js&script=using%20flecs.components.*%0Ausing%20flecs.meta%0Ausing%20flecs.game%0A%0Aconst%20PI%20%3D%203.1415926%0A%0Aplane%20%7B%0A%20%20-%20Position3%7B%7D%0A%20%20-%20Rotation3%7B%24PI%20%2F%202%7D%0A%20%20-%20Rectangle%7B10000%2C%2010000%7D%0A%20%20-%20Rgb%7B0.9%2C%200.9%2C%200.9%7D%0A%7D%0A%0Aassembly%20Fence%20%7B%0A%20%20%2F%2F%20Fence%20parameters%0A%20%20prop%20width%20%3A%20f32%20%3D%2040%0A%20%20prop%20height%20%3A%20f32%20%3D%2020%0A%20%20prop%20color%20%3A%20Rgb%20%3D%20%7B0.15%2C%200.1%2C%200.05%7D%0A%0A%20%20%2F%2F%20Pillar%20parameters%0A%20%20const%20pillar_width%20%3D%202%0A%20%20const%20pillar_spacing%20%3D%2010%0A%20%20const%20pillar_count%20%3D%20%24width%20%2F%20%24pillar_spacing%0A%20%20const%20p_grid_spacing%20%3D%20%24width%20%2F%20(%24pillar_count%20-%201)%0A%20%0A%20%20%2F%2F%20Bar%20parameters%0A%20%20const%20bar_spacing%20%3D%203%0A%20%20const%20bar_height%20%3D%202%0A%20%20const%20bar_depth%20%3D%20%24pillar_width%20%2F%202%0A%20%20const%20bar_count%20%3D%20%24height%20%2F%20%24bar_spacing%0A%20%20const%20b_grid_spacing%20%3D%20%24height%20%2F%20%24bar_count%0A%20%20%20%0A%20%20with%20Prefab%2C%20%24color%20%7B%0A%20%20%20%20Pillar%20%3A-%20Box%20%7B%0A%20%20%20%20%20%20%24pillar_width%2C%20%24height%2C%20%24pillar_width%0A%20%20%20%20%7D%0A%20%20%20%20Bar%20%3A-%20Box%20%7B%24width%2C%20%24bar_height%2C%20%24bar_depth%7D%0A%20%20%7D%20%20%20%20%0A%20%20%0A%20%20%2F%2F%20Pillars%0A%20%20pillars%20%7B%0A%20%20%20%20-%20Position3%7By%3A%20%24height%2F2%7D%0A%20%20%20%20-%20Grid%7B%0A%20%20%20%20%20%20x.count%3A%20%24pillar_count%2C%0A%20%20%20%20%20%20x.spacing%3A%20%24p_grid_spacing%0A%20%20%20%20%20%20prefab%3A%20Pillar%20%20%20%20%0A%20%20%20%20%7D%0A%20%20%7D%0A%0A%20%20%2F%2F%20Bars%0A%20%20bars%20%7B%0A%20%20%20%20-%20Position3%7By%3A%20%24height%2F2%7D%0A%20%20%20%20-%20Grid%7B%0A%20%20%20%20%20%20y.count%3A%20%24bar_count%2C%0A%20%20%20%20%20%20y.spacing%3A%20%24b_grid_spacing%0A%20%20%20%20%20%20prefab%3A%20Bar%20%20%20%20%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%20%2F%2F%20assembly%20Fence%0A%0A%0Aassembly%20Enclosing%20%7B%0A%20%20prop%20width%3A%20f32%20%3D%2040%0A%20%20prop%20height%3A%20f32%20%3D%2010%0A%20%20prop%20depth%3A%20f32%20%3D%2040%0A%20%20prop%20color%3A%20Rgb%20%3D%20%7B0.15%2C%200.1%2C%200.05%7D%0A%20%20%0A%20%20const%20width_half%20%3D%20%24width%20%2F%202%0A%20%20const%20depth_half%20%3D%20%24depth%20%2F%202%0A%20%20const%20PI%20%3D%203.1415926%0A%0A%20%20left%20%7B%0A%20%20%20%20-%20Position3%7Bx%3A%20-%24width_half%7D%0A%20%20%20%20-%20Rotation3%7By%3A%20%24PI%20%2F%202%7D%0A%20%20%20%20-%20Fence%7Bwidth%3A%20%24depth%2C%20height%3A%24%2C%20color%3A%24%7D%0A%20%20%7D%0A%20%20right%20%7B%0A%20%20%20%20-%20Position3%7Bx%3A%20%24width_half%7D%0A%20%20%20%20-%20Rotation3%7By%3A%20%24PI%20%2F%202%7D%0A%20%20%20%20-%20Fence%7Bwidth%3A%20%24depth%2C%20height%3A%24%2C%20color%3A%24%7D%0A%20%20%7D%0A%20%20back%20%7B%0A%20%20%20%20-%20Position3%7Bz%3A%20-%24depth_half%7D%0A%20%20%20%20-%20Fence%7Bwidth%3A%20%24width%2C%20height%3A%24%2C%20color%3A%24%7D%0A%20%20%7D%0A%20%20front%20%7B%0A%20%20%20%20-%20Position3%7Bz%3A%20%24depth_half%7D%0A%20%20%20%20-%20Fence%7Bwidth%3A%20%24width%2C%20height%3A%24%2C%20color%3A%24%7D%0A%20%20%7D%0A%7D%20%2F%2F%20assembly%20Enclosing%0A%0Afence_a%20%7B%0A%20%20-%20Enclosing%7B%7D%0A%7D%0A%0Acamera%20%7B%0A%20%20-%20Position3%7B21%2C%2019%2C%20-37%7D%0A%20%20-%20Rotation3%7B-0.42%2C%20-0.52%7D%0A%7D%0A)

-Note: in order to use Flecs script an app needs to be built with the `FLECS_PLECS` addon.
+Note: in order to use Flecs script an app needs to be built with the `FLECS_SCRIPT` addon.

 ## Getting Started with the Explorer
 The Flecs explorer is a web-based application that lets us write scripts and see the results directly.
 In the tutorial we will use the explorer in combination with the Flecs playground, which has a rendering canvas and comes preloaded with a number of modules and assets.